OSGConnect/tutorial-bwa/README.md

 After reviewing how to submit multiple jobs with a single submit file, we see that an option for scaling up our analysis is to use `queue <var> from <list.txt>`.

-To use this option, we first need to create a file with just the names of our samples that we want to analyze and to cut all information after the "_" to remove the forward/reverse read information and file extensions.
+To use this option, we first need to create a file with just the names of our samples that we want to analyze and to cut all information after the "_" symbol to remove the forward/reverse read information and file extensions.
 We will save the sample names in a file called `samples.txt`.

 ```
 cd data/trimmed_fastq_small/